 Selection and Interview Process

-Ministry Medical Group Provider Recruitment and Retention will accept applications until March 1st of each year.
+Ministry Medical Group Clinician Services will accept applications until March 1st of each year.
 Applications will be reviewed and finalists selected for interviews after June 1st of each year.
 Recommendations will be made to the Ministry Medical Group Board in July of each year.

 The student(s) approved by the board will receive notification in writing by August 1st of each year which will include the applicable loan amount and information about the required documentation process.